YouTube invests $5 million in more ‘positive’ video content

 Following a series of scandals for YouTube’s video-sharing network, the company today announced it’s investing $5 million in creators who use the service in “positive ways” to create change and empower young people.
 The investment is going towards YouTube’s Creators for Change, its two-year old program focused on countering hate and promoting tolerance.

-In its announcement today, YouTube said the program has partnered with 39 creators worldwide since its 2016 launch, who have since released dozens of videos to promote empathy and understanding.
+In its announcement, YouTube said the program has partnered with 39 creators worldwide since its 2016 launch, who have since released dozens of videos to promote empathy and understanding.
 This includes videos touching on topics like racism, the plight of refugees, and breaking stereotypes surrounding Muslim women.

 The news of the continued investment is a much-needed breath of good PR for the video site, which has come under fire in recent months for hosting objectionable content, ranging from videos that seemingly exploit or at least terrorize children to the latest scandal involving a top creator’s filming of a suicide victim.
 YouTube’s most popular, PewDiePie, also used racial slurs in his videos…repeatedly.